microsoft/python-etwtrace/README.md

 ![Windows Performance Analyzer with a mixed Python/native flame graph](https://github.com/microsoft/python-etwtrace/raw/main/WPA-Python.png)

+(Note that the WPA integration shown above requires an as-yet unreleased update.)

 Two forms of profiling are supported:

 * stack sampling, where regular CPU sampling will include Python calls
 * instrumentation, where events are raised on entry/exit of Python functions

-If you will inspect results using Windows Performance Analyzer (WPA), then you will prefer stack sampling (the default).
+If you will inspect results using [Windows Performance Analyzer](https://www.microsoft.com/store/productId/9N0W1B2BXGNZ?ocid=pdpshare)
+(WPA), then you will prefer stack sampling (the default).
 This method inserts additional native function calls in place of pure-Python calls, and provides WPA with the metadata necessary to display the function.
 Configure the provided [stack tags](https://learn.microsoft.com/en-us/windows-hardware/test/wpt/stack-tags)